 - To have visitors, to keep a personal journal, to send and receive unopened mail, and to make and receive private phone calls unless appropriate professionals or a court says that restrictions are necessary for my best interests.

 - To get paid for any work done, except for routine chores or work assigned as fair and/or reasonable discipline.

 - To give my permission in writing before taking part in any publicity or fund raising activity for where I am placed or the agency, including the use of my photograph.

 - To not be forced to make public statements showing my gratitude to the foster home or agency.

 - To receive, refuse, or request treatment for physical, emotional, mental health, or chemical dependency needs separately from adults (other than young adults) who are receiving services.

-- To call the Child Advocate if I believe my personal rights has been violated without fear of punishment, interference, coercion, or retaliation.
+- To call the Ombudsman's office if I believe my personal rights has been violated without fear of punishment, interference, coercion, or retaliation.

 - To be told in writing of the name, address, phone number and purpose of the child advocacy system.

 - To not get pressured to get an abortion, give up my child for adoption, or to parent my child, if applicable.